CDAGaming/CraftPresence-Mirror/README.md

 ## General Notes

-* CraftPresence identifies as a **Client Side-only** mod
+* This mod identifies as a **Client Side-only** mod
     * This means it **will not run** on the Server's side.
     * Fabric and Quilt mod loaders will simply ignore the mod, while other mod loaders may crash.
-* Some versions of CraftPresence for Minecraft 1.14.x and above require the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and the [Fabric mod loader](https://fabricmc.net/use/installer)
+* Some versions of the mod for Minecraft 1.14.x and above require the [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) and the [Fabric mod loader](https://fabricmc.net/use/installer)
-* Some versions of CraftPresence for Minecraft 1.13.x require the [Rift API](https://www.curseforge.com/minecraft/mc-mods/rift) and the [Rift mod loader](https://github.com/DimensionalDevelopment/Rift/releases)
+* Some versions of the mod for Minecraft 1.13.x require the [Rift API](https://www.curseforge.com/minecraft/mc-mods/rift) and the [Rift mod loader](https://github.com/DimensionalDevelopment/Rift/releases)
-* Versions of CraftPresence for Minecraft 1.1.0 and below require [Risugami's ModLoader](https://mcarchive.net/mods/modloader)
+* Versions of the mod for Minecraft 1.1.0 and below require [Risugami's ModLoader](https://mcarchive.net/mods/modloader)

 ## Features